gabcg/notes/MSI Notes/MSI.md

 #### Nonbonded Settings

 Calculating non-bonded interactions in too much detail is computationally very expensive for for big systems such as proteins or in fields such as drug design (tough it is possible to do it with small systems).
 Then, a cutoff scheme is used.

-The cutoff scheme of this protocol is Verlet, and it performs a buffered neighbor search within certain cutoffs:
+In this protocol it is called **Verlet**, and it performs a buffered neighbor search within certain cutoffs:

 * Coulomb for short-range electrostatic interactions.
 * VDW interactions.